telerik/fiddler-everywhere-docs/user-guide/settings/https.md

 - **Capture HTTPS traffic**&mdash;Defines if Fiddler Everywhere will capture HTTPS traffic or skip it.
 By default, this option is disabled.
 Before you enable the capturing of HTTPS traffic, you must trust the Fiddler root certificate.

-- **Ignore server certificate errors**&mdash;Controls whether Fiddler Everywhere will warn you if an HTTPS server presents a certificate that cannot be validated.
+- **Ignore server certificate errors**&mdash;Controls whether Fiddler Everywhere warna you if an HTTPS server presents a certificate that cannot be validated.
 Do not check this box when surfing the Internet because of a possible [spoofing security threat](https://en.wikipedia.org/wiki/Spoofing_attack).

     * The **Ignore server certificate errors** checkbox is active (with a tick), but the ignore list is left blank&mdash;Fiddler will automatically ignore all server certificate errors.

     * The **Ignore server certificate errors** checkbox is active (with a tick), and the ignore list is populated with specific endpoints&mdash;Fiddler will ignore only server certificate errors for the listed endpoints.

     * The **Ignore server certificate errors** checkbox is inactive (no tick)&mdash;Fiddler won't ignore server certificate errors, and upon hitting one, will present a special Fiddler's page that informs the user about the insecure connection.
 The custom Fiddler's page also provides a quick link to add the specific endpoint to the ignore list.

-    >tip A typical use case for the **Ignore server certificate errors** option will be certificate validation errors on macOS while trying to access `*.icloud.com` domains.
-Use the option to ignore the validation error and continue the debugging process.

 - **Advanced Settings**&mdash;A drop-down menu that provides the following additional options related to the Fiddler root certificate: